-The first single released from the album, the track features former-Beatle Paul McCartney.
-It was written and co-produced by Jackson, and produced by Quincy Jones.
+The first single released from the album, the track features Paul McCartney.
+Jackson wrote and co-produced this track with Quincy Jones.

 While not one of the stronger songs on the album, “The Girl Is Mine” is a rather basic melody.
-It is a cheesy, simple love-ballad of two men fighting over a woman; which is what Jones had asked Jackson to write.
-Personally, I’m a sucker for duets like this so I find it rather charming!
+It is a cheesy, simple love-ballad of two men fighting over a woman; which is what Jones wanted.

 If you are curious what the song sounds like with just Jackson’s vocals, there’s a demo of that too!

 The seventh and final single from the album was written by Rod Temperton and produced by Quincy Jones.